slateci/slateci.github.io/_docs/quickstart/slate-client.md

 	Sending config to SLATE server...
 	Successfully created cluster hoople with ID cluster_G23mthSyhWm

-Note: You must specify the group which will administer the cluster, since you may belong to more than one group.
+Note: You must specify the group which will administer the cluster with `--group`, since you may belong to more than one group, and the organization which formally owns the cluster with `--org`.
 Your cluster is now part of the SLATE platform, but only members of your group can use it.
 You can verify this by listing the groups allowed access:

 	$ slate cluster list-allowed hoople
 	Name        ID